 Meanwhile, NASA Ames Research Center in California’s Silicon Valley offered Catapult free time in a wind tunnel.
 That allowed Fleming and Valiquette to test blade designs and materials.
 They settled on a Savonius design, a vertical windmill with scoop-shaped blades.
 They experimented with blades fashioned from taut cloth and from plastic, and found that the cloth blades are cheaper but just as effective.
 They still need to link it to something.

-The team posted their challenge to Engineering for Change’s alpha site where members can offer their expertise.
+The team posted their challenge to Engineering for Change’s site where members offered their expertise.

 “We figured that if we shared it with E4C we would automatically open it up to a lot of engineers,” Fleming said.
 Then she cautioned, “The trouble is that people have lots of ideas, but the reality of what you can build in Guatemala is different from what you can build here.”